-The Pennsylvania State University Libraries have acquired several thousand videotapes, reports, and photographs that were generated during the successful cleanup and recovery of the Three Mile Island Unit 2 (TMI-2) nuclear reactor.
+The Pennsylvania State University Libraries acquired several thousand videotapes, reports, and photographs that were generated during the successful cleanup and recovery of the Three Mile Island Unit 2 (TMI-2) nuclear reactor.

 Between 1935 and 1944, a group of photographers working for the federal government fanned out across the country to record American life in pictures, primarily under the auspices of the Farm Security Administration (FSA) and the Office of War Information (OWI).
 The Times of Sorrow and Hope website features a complete catalog of Pennsylvania photographs from the FSA-OWI collection.
 The catalog represents photographs taken by close to forty photographers in nearly two hundred Pennsylvania towns, villages, cities, and landmarks.

 Complete collection of all the Proceedings, Transactions, and Northeast Wildlife available in one location.
 The intent of this collaboration between Northeast Transactions of the Wildlife Society and The Pennsylvania State University Libraries is to provide a repository of the proceedings and publications available to the general public to benefit the conservation of fish and wildlife resources.

 This site is a collaborative effort between the library and the Penn State History Department.
 The essays are written by history students at Penn State, under the supervision of Dr. William Pencak, History Department, and Eric Novotny, Humanities Librarian.
 Each essay provides an introduction to a unique and interesting episode in Pennsylvania History.
 Select the primary source documents for each essay to read accounts from actual participants and to see historical events through their eyes.